fabrisano/fabrisano.github.io/_posts/2026-08-12-calibrate-tinywhoop-amp-readings.md

   - betafpv
 ---

-# How to Calibrate the Current Scale in Betaflight for Accurate mAh Readings

-If you're flying a **BetaFPV Air 75** or another micro FPV quad and your OSD is showing incorrect battery warnings, calibrating the current scale in Betaflight may solve the problem.
+If you're flying a **BetaFPV Air 75 II** or another micro FPV quad and your OSD is showing incorrect battery warnings, calibrating the current scale in Betaflight may solve the problem.

-I've been practicing with my BetaFPV Air 75 for about two months.
+I've been practicing with my BetaFPV Air 75 II for about two months.
 Despite countless crashes, this little quad is still flying strong!
 Recently, however, I noticed something strange: even with a freshly charged battery, the OSD was already showing **"LANDING NOW."**

 The problem turned out to be inaccurate voltage and current readings.